StephanStanisic/agda-mutual-induction-recursion/slides/slides.md

 \end{aligned}
 $$

+\talknote{We add the constructions analogously to what we did with U_0, we add a special star wich is of type nextu (mind the parameters) and we define NextT * to be U (parameter) (think of the pred funtion on natural numbers).
+NextT and t function are similar in function to the t01 function we saw earlier}

 ---

 ## Super Universes

 Super universe $U_{\infty}$ is the closure of the next universe operator **and** all other type formers.